asherikov/ccws/README.md

 -------------

 - Edit `make/config.mk` and `profiles/common/config.bash` to specify
-  developer-dependent worskpace parameters.
+  developer-dependent workspace parameters.
-- Install dependencies using `make host_install PROFILE=<profile>` targets.
+- Install dependencies using `make host_install PROFILE=<profile>` targets,
+  cross compilation profiles would require some extra steps as described below.
 - Clone packages in `src` subdirectory, or create new using `make new PKG=<pkg>`.